Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_crossover.md

 ![[Pasted image 20231112153542.png|450|450]]
 ## Uniform crossover
-- For each position position, exchange alleles with a given probability
+- For each position, exchange alleles with a given probability

 ![[Pasted image 20231112153857.png|450|450]]